Category

 What do seniors seek from digital technology, and what do they gain?

-※2 Seniors who primarily responded that they feel joy in daily life during activities such as "interacting with people who share the same hobbies or sports," "immersing themselves in hobbies or sports," or "showing others the results of their hobbies or sports."
+※2 Seniors who primarily responded that they feel happy in daily life during activities such as "when interacting with people who share the same hobbies or sports," "when immersed in hobbies or sports," or "when others see the results of their hobbies or sports."

 Figure 1